Philosophy Minor Requirements

 Credits3

-An examination of topics in the philosophy of law, such as the concepts of a law and of a legal system; Natural Law theory; legal positivist and legal realist theories of law; the nature of the relationship between law, morality, and religion; civil disobedience; rights in the U.S. Constitution; freedom of speech and pornography; abortion and the right to privacy; punishment and the death penalty; and different forms of legal liability.
-Readings include United States Supreme Court opinions.
+An examination of topics in the philosophy of law, such as the concepts of a law and of a legal system; natural Law theory; legal positivist and legal realist theories of law; critiques of classical legal theory; and the nature of the relationship between law and morality.

 • PHIL 254 - Philosophy of the Family: Beyond Tradition